marcopennekamp/lore/specification/expressions.md

 dynamic[ResultType]('f', a1, a2, ...)
 ```

+The first argument is the name of the function to call.
 For now, the Lore compiler will **trust** the programmer that, when named, such a function is actually available, takes the given arguments, and returns a value that conforms to the required type bounds.
 The name of the function doesn't have to be a simple name, but may be valid Javascript, such as accessing a namespace: `'Lore.list.push'`.
 However, the name is required to be a string literal (that doesn't include interpolation).

 In the long term, we want to be able to use, for example, TypeScript declaration files to provide more **type safety** when interfacing with Javascript or TypeScript code.
 Also note that, as of now, special Lore objects are passed to a native function, which are Javascript values additionally wrapped in an object to provide type information at run-time.
 Only primitives such as numbers and strings are unwrapped.
 A dynamic function will have to deal with these idiosyncrasies until we have come up with a native unwrapping solution.